Rumpunzel/rpg-thingy/playing-the-game/assets/index.md

 When using an asset for with a skill or [Attribute](../../characters#attributes) other than its intended purpose, it grants only **1** minimum effort for that test.
 If the asset is a masterpiece, instead it can only be used to gain minimum effort equal to its masterpiece rating.

-If an asset was not originally intended to be used for a purpose, but it makes perfect sense that it would help you and the table agrees, you may use an asset without any penalties for that test.
+If an asset was not originally intended to be used for a purpose, but it makes sense that it would help you and the table agrees, the asset grants its full minimum effort for that test.
+Though, afterward it degrades to quality rating **0.**

+{: .important }
+> Maro chases a young dragon on his trusty steed Athena across the plains.
+Unfortunately, the dragon arrives at the nearest town first.
+Now a battle is unavoidable.
+>
+> Fighting a dragon, even as young as this one, is not anything Maro would take lightly, though even with precautions taken, and riding circles around the scaled beast, the fight goes poorly.
+>
+> When it finally takes a deep, flaming breath and rears its head towards the town, Maro sees no other way but to ride